tohenk/node-sipd-tu-bridge/README.md

 # SIPD Penatausahaan Kemendagri Automation

-This tool provides automation to create SPP-LS and create LPJ (NPD, and TBP) on SIPD Penatausahaan Kemendagri.
+This tool provides automation to create SPP-LS and create LPJ (NPD and TBP) on SIPD Penatausahaan Kemendagri.
 It's designed as backend service which serves the functionality to client using socket.io.

 ## Quickstart